orbitmines/archive/projects/Ray Calculi & Physics.md

 "Neutral space with a direction"
 ...

-Prediction: space contracts when two gravitational wa
+Prediction: space contracts when two gravitational waves meet.

 ---